minhhdo/studienprojekt_happiness/README.md

 # Master Thesis: Predicting and Explaining Happiness with Machine Learning and Causal Inference

-This repository contains the code and analysis for my master thesis on the prediction and explanation of happiness using data from the European Quality of Life Survey (EQLS) 2011.
+This repository contains the code and data used for my master thesis on the prediction and explanation of happiness using data from the European Quality of Life Survey (EQLS) 2011.

 The project combines machine learning, SHAP-based model interpretation, and causal inference with DoWhy.
-The main goal is to identify relevant predictors of happiness and compare them with findings from psychological research on subjective well-being.
+The main goal is to identify relevant predictors of happiness and compare them with psychological research on subjective well-being.

 ## Project Overview

-The analysis focuses on the survey item:
+The analysis focuses on the EQLS survey item:

 > How happy are you?

 This variable is used as the target variable.
-The predictors include health, financial conditions, social relationships, autonomy, meaning in life, trust, and other variables from the EQLS dataset.
+Predictors include health, financial conditions, social relationships, autonomy, meaning in life, trust, and other variables from the EQLS dataset.

 The project follows three main steps: